 6. Tests, Allies, Enemies

-Now, finally, out of your comfort zone, you are confronted with a difficult series of challenges that test your character in a variety of ways.
-Obstacles are thrown across your path; whether they be physical hurdles, people bent on thwarting your progress, or an aspect of your personality that does not want you to progress towards your purpose.
+Finally, out of your comfort zone, you are confronted with a difficult series of challenges that test your character in various ways.
+Obstacles are thrown across your path, whether physical hurdles, people bent on thwarting your progress, or an aspect of your personality that does not want you to progress toward your purpose.

 You might feel like giving up as you experience setbacks and failures.
-Yet, every obstacle that you face helps you gain a deeper insight into the strength of your character.
-Each battle won contributes to the actualization of your purpose and strengthens your deepest resources.
+Yet, every obstacle you face helps you gain a deeper insight into the strength of your character.
+Each battle won contributes to actualizing your purpose and strengthens your deepest resources.

 In Your Journal: Write about a trial that is challenging your movement forward.
 Who in your life is acting as your enemy?
 Who does not want you to grow into the light of your authentic nature?
 How does this outer enemy reflect how you treat yourself internally?
 Also, write about an ally.
 Who in your life encourages you to be your genuine self?